liufuyang/liufuyang.github.io/_posts/2019-10-14-hollow-example.markdown

 ]
 ```

-Or you can use the endpoint like this to add/update a certain value in `entityList`
+Or you can use the endpoint like this to add/update a certain value in `db`:

 ```
 curl -i  -X POST localhost:8080/info -H "Content-Type: application/json" -d '{"id":4, "name":"A new item", "status":"NEW", "timeUpdated":3}'